xiaoli.cst@gmail.com

 - Core contributor to the development of flagship foundation models (Seed 1.6, Seed 1.8, and the upcoming Seed 2.0) as well as open-source models (Seed-OSS).

-- Research on the emergence and enhancement of reasoning patterns in pretrained models and end-to-end strategies to extend their capability ceilings (Some findings are temporarily confidential due to company policy).
+- Research on the emergence and enhancement of reasoning patterns in pretrained models and end-to-end strategies to extend their capability ceilings.

 Current Interns